mahes-a/StagingBuild/README.md

           "input_string": [
             {
               "role": "system",
-              "content": "You are an AI assistant that helps people find information.You are friendly and concise and provide only short factual answers"
+              "content": "You are an AI assistant that helps people find information.
+You are friendly and concise and provide only short factual answers"
             },
             {
               "role": "user",